Asd-g/CombMask/avisynth/readme.txt

 note:

-    - On Avisynth2.6, AVX2 can not to be enabled even if you use CombMask_avx2.dll.

     - On Avisynth+MT, CombMask and MaskedMerge are set as MT_NICE_FILTER automatically.

     - This plugin's filters require appropriate memory alignments.